oreHGA/dasm/README.md

 	will contain the listing of SIC/XE machine instructions of the <filename>.obj file.

 Compile instructions:
-	To compile the program, enter " make " in the directory that contains the files.
+	To compile the program, enter "make" in the directory that contains the files.
 	This will execute the makefile we have created for this program which will compile the OpTab.cpp, findLabel.cpp, and dasm_main.cpp file for the user.
 The executable will be 'dasm'.